-Tamar Sofer-Geri, Founder, Executive Director
+Tamar Sofer-Geri, Founder, Executive Director, Ex-Officio

-Heike Fischer, board member and secretary.
+Heike Fischer, secretary.

 Korey K. Hood, PhD, Associate Professor, clinical psychologist, Madison Clinic for Pediatric Diabetes, University of California San Francisco, board member.